plrabbit/pillar-cli/README.md

-# Vunt-CLI
+# Pillar-CLI

+> Scaffolding tool for web app development.

-## Installation
+## 📦 Installation

 Download and install [Node.js](https://nodejs.org/), which including ```NPM```.

-Install ```vunt-cli``` globally in your machine.
+Install ```pillar-cli``` globally in your machine.
 You may need administrator privileges to execute these commands.
 ```
-npm install -g vunt-cli
+npm install -g @plrabbit/cli

 # OR

-yarn global add vunt-cli
+yarn global add @plrabbit/cli
 ```

 Check if you install it successfully.
 ```
-vunt-cli --version
+pillar --version
 ```

-## Creating a New Project
+## 🆕 Creating a New Project

 Just simply run:
 ```
-vunt-cli create project-name
+pillar create project-name
 ```

 The ```create``` command has some options for the project initialization, you may find them by running:
 ```
-vunt-cli create --help
+pillar create --help
 ```
 ```
 Usage: create [options] <project-name>

-create a new project with vunt-template
+create a new project

 Options:
   -e, --no-depend  Skip dependencies installation